Skalvv12/physics-labs/README.md

 # Physics Labs

-This repository contains a selection of laboratory reports from my undergraduate physics studies.
+Laboratory reports from my undergraduate physics studies.
 These projects focus on the application of statistical methods, numerical fitting, and computational analysis to classical physical systems.